rocknwa/Transparency/README.md

 │   └── ElectionVoting.t.sol      # Comprehensive test suite using Forge
 ├── README.md                     # Project documentation
 ├── foundry.toml                  # Foundry configuration file
-└── package.json                  # Project package configuration (if using npm/yarn)
 ```

 ---

 ## Deployment

-For production deployments on testnets or mainnet, ensure that you:

-- **Conduct a thorough audit** of the contract code.
-- **Configure deployment parameters** (e.g., gas limits, optimizations) appropriately.
 - **Leverage deployment scripts** (found in the `script` directory) for reproducibility.

 Deployment can be performed using Foundry’s `forge script` command.
 For instance: